LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/entry-point.md

 ### Configuration

-1. Go to the campaigns page, and click **Data Sources** in the footnote.
+1. Go to the Campaign Builder, and click **Data Sources** in the footnote.

 ![](/img/entry-point-2.png)